42ity/fty-outage/README.md

   * Missing maintenance mode,
   * Unsupported maintenance mode.

 ### Stream subscriptions

-Agent is subscribed to streams METRICS, METRICS\_UNAVAILABLE, METRICS\_SENSOR and ASSETS.
+Agent is subscribed to `METRICS_UNAVAILABLE` and `ASSETS` streams.

-If it gets METRICS\_UNAVAILABLE message, it resolves all the stored alerts for specified device.
+If it gets `METRICS_UNAVAILABLE` message, it resolves all the stored alerts for specified device. [obsolete]

-If it gets METRICS or METRICS\_SENSOR message from a device, it resolves all the stored alerts for specified device and marks the device as active.

-If it gets ASSETS message, it updates the asset cache.
+If it gets `ASSETS` message, it updates the asset cache.
 If the message is for operation DELETE or RETIRE, it resolves all the alerts for specified device.